SeanAndrie/SeanAndrie/README.md

 ###

 <p align="left">- 🗐 Studying Software Engineering at 42 Abu Dhabi.
-Check out my projects <a href="https://github.com/SeanAndrie/42-Cursus">here</a>.<br>- 🖳 Passionate about AI and Quantum Computing<br>- 🕮 Currently learning parallel-computing with CUDA-C and some ML on the side.<br>-  🗁 Working on my own simplified GPU-accelerated numerical-computing library similar to Python's Numpy.</p>
+Check out my projects <a href="https://github.com/SeanAndrie/42-Cursus">here</a>.<br>- 🖳 Passionate about AI and Quantum Computing<br>- 🕮 Currently learning parallel-computing with CUDA-C and some ML on the side.<br>-  🗁 Working on my own simplified GPU-accelerated numerical-computing library.</p>

 ###